AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 **Usage scenario of UUID in an organization**

-Consider a scenario where an employee A joins a company named Prime, as a contractor.
-During contract period, Prime company may not provide company email id as A@prime.com, instead the company may consider only the employee's personal email account, say, A@gmail.com.
-After completing 6 months of contract period, if the same employee A joins Prime as full time employee, then Prime may want to change his email id to his company email id: A@prime.com.
+Consider a scenario where an employee A joins a company named Learning Manager, as a contractor.
+During contract period, Learning Manager company may not provide company email id as A@example.com, instead the company may consider only the employee's personal email account, say, A@gmail.com.
+After completing 6 months of contract period, if the same employee A joins Learning Manager as full time employee, then Learning Manager may want to change his email id to his company email id: A@example.com.

-Having UUID access to user account will benefit the company Prime in the above mentioned scenario.
-Prime company can easily replace the personal email id of employee A with an official email id.
+Having UUID access to user account will benefit the company Learning Manager in the above mentioned scenario.
+Learning Manager company can easily replace the personal email id of employee A with an official email id.
 The employee's records relevant to this account remain unaffected by this change.

 ## Single user identification {#singleuseridentification}